crdcamp/M4-local-llm-research-assistant/README.md

 - [ ] Block sites that contain confusing information for the model, such as YouTube and GitHub
 - [ ] Skip websites that require an "are you human?" input

+## Architectural Improvements

+As of now, there is a complete absence of the [Python SDK](https://github.com/modelcontextprotocol/python-sdk) to properly load the model rather than the currently clumsy option of simply loading the model at the top of [server.py](https://github.com/crdcamp/M4-local-llm-research-assistant/blob/main/server.py).

+We want to do this right, and using async and stuff like that would be a great way to make things run just a little bit more smoothly.

+As of writing, I have limited knowledge on what exactly the SDK is used for.
+So, this section might change when I get to this step.

 ## Memory Usage Improvements

 This section will be for things like finding the right contexts lengths and doing a deep dive into making the model interact with the hardware as efficiently as possible.

-As of writing this, I honestly have no idea where to start here.
-This might be another project entirely by the time I get to this step.

-So, I'll just leave this here for now.
 Messing with the code/hardware interaction might even be completely unnecessary due to Apple's Metal backend that llama.cpp uses.
 However, doing a deep dive into everything involved with context length is definitely not going to be optional.

+Ultimately, a really good starting point would be [Google's TurboQuant LLM compression](https://research.google/blog/turboquant-redefining-ai-efficiency-with-extreme-compression/).
+I'm not sure if or when this software will be publicly available, but my god would this be incredibly useful to implement into this project.

 # Some Notes for Me